tuckn/WshAppLauncher/README.md

 ## Installation

-Download this ZIP and unzipping or Use following `git` command.
+Download this ZIP and unzip or Use the following `git` command.

 ```console
 D:\> git clone https://github.com/tuckn/WshAppLauncher.git